shirleyStorage/incubator-hugegraph_wiki/Home.md

 **Welcome to the HugeGraph wiki!**

+For more documentation, please refer to https://hugegraph.apache.org/docs and https://github.com/hugegraph/hugegraph/wiki.

 ## Release In Apache Way

 As a first-time participant in ASF release, you can read the following docs in order & provide feedback if you have any questions